MartijnDwars/metaborg.github.io/stratego/language/10-type-unifying-strategies.md

 # 10. Type Unifying Strategies

 In [Chapter17][1] we have seen combinators for composing _type preserving_ strategies.
 That is, structural transformations in which basic transformation rules don't change the type of a term.
 Such strategies are typically applied in transformations, which change the structure of a term, but not its type.
 Examples are simplification and optimization.
 In this chapter we consider the class of _type unifying_ strategies, in which terms of different types are mapped onto one type.
-The application area for this type of strategy is analysis of expresssions with examples such as free variables collection and call-graph extraction.
+The application area for this type of strategy is analysis of expressions with examples such as free variables collection and call-graph extraction.

 We consider the following example problems: